mdornseif/bulbul/README.md

 This is an experimental project not currently ready for production use.
 Bulbul is a very simple compiler, as long as its valid python3 like syntax it will work.
 The current code miss several python constructs but the examples really work.

-`bulbul2.py` is an anternative implementation approach.
+`bulbul2.py` is an alternative implementation approach.
 To see what is already working run

    python  test.py examples/work/